Kemoczi/resource-allocator/README.md

 `tests/test_assign.py` and `tests/test_error.py` use `pytest.mark.parametrize` where it improves readability and makes related cases easier to customize and maintain.

 Live server tests use more limited parameterization by design.
-The `live_server` fixture has `scope="session"` to avoid restarting the Uvicorn subprocess for every test, which keeps the suite significantly faster.
+The `live_server` fixture from `conftest.py` file has `scope="session"` to avoid restarting the Uvicorn subprocess for every test, which keeps the suite significantly faster.
 The trade-off is shared state between live tests, so overly broad parameterization could make tests influence one another.

 If stricter isolation is required, the `live_server` fixture can be changed to `scope="function"`, at the cost of slower execution due to repeated subprocess startup and database initialization.